An end-to-end connected customer experience

 What I did

-I functioned as the primary driver for the architecture and visual design end-to-end.
-This concept was one I initially began workshopping via an on-site team collaboration exercise.
-From there, I was encouraged to push this idea which would eventually receive buy in from leadership, and go on to become part of a bigger initiative to bring the email product forward on the main site.
-I worked with multiple other product and web marketing drivers to define the customer problem and set up requirements for how this experience would unfold.
+I functioned as the primary driver for the UX framework and visual design end-to-end.
+This concept was one I initially presented during an on-site team collaboration exercise.
+I was encouraged to push this idea, which would additionally receive buy in from sr leadership, and go on to become part of a bigger initiative to bring the email product forward on the main site.
+I worked with multiple product and web marketing drivers to define the customer problem and set up requirements for how this experience would unfold.
 I also collaborated cross-functionally with the in-app email team to gather useful data and metrics that could be used to help influence the design decisions.
-For the final result in both versions, I crafted the user flow and functionality, final visual execution, and animated content.

 Customer problem

 A consistent theme in our qualitative research is that customers need to see the benefit of Mailchimp in a holistic way.
-While the free trial has been foundational to the business, it still requires that the customer create an account, provide billing information, and find the functionality in-app.
-We have the opportunity to reduce this friction and show the power of Mailchimp in a tangible way across the site by pulling key elements of the product forward in an interactive way.
+While Mailchimp’s free trial offer has been foundational to the business, it still requires that the customer create an account and go through a lengthy onboarding process before finally entering the product.
+Once in the product, customers are then left to discover on their own how the email builder functions.
+We have the opportunity to reduce this friction and show the power of Mailchimp in a tangible way across the site by presenting the core email product and beneficial features in a way that gives users a chance to learn and interact.

 Target Audience